menu

 Demographics

-The per capita income in Centerville in 2022 was $24,132, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $96,528 for a family of four.
+The per capita income in Centerville in 2022 was $26,658, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $106,632 for a family of four.
 However, Centerville contains both very wealthy and poor people as well.

 Centerville is an extremely ethnically-diverse city.
 The people who call Centerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centerville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Centerville include English, German, Irish, Scottish, and European.
+Centerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.37% of the city’s residents.
+Important ancestries of people in Centerville include English, German, Irish, European, and Welsh.

 The most common language spoken in Centerville is English.
 Other important languages spoken here include Spanish and Italian.